alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 Node definitions can be overridden with a `nodes.local.json` file in the vagrant-govuk directory.
 This is merged on top of all other node definitions.
-The following keys are currently used and available for
+The following keys are currently available for customisation:
-customisation:

 - `box_dist` Ubuntu distribution.
 Currently "precise" (default) or "lucid".
 - `box_version` Internal version number of the GDS basebox.